 z/OS timer service request must be executed.
 This forces Natural to switch off

 from the zIIP.
-The default setting is MT=60
+The default setting is MT=60 to prevent endless

 loops in Natural applications.
 Consequently, each time Natural falls back to a